Rural Municipality of Big Arm No. 251: Communities and localities

+Protected areas

+There are two National Wildlife Areas at least partially within the RM as well as one Migratory Bird Sanctuary.
+The overlapping Last Mountain Lake Bird Sanctuary and Last Mountain Lake National Wildlife Area encompass the northern end of Last Mountain Lake with the south-west corner of the protected areas being within the north-east corner of the RM of Big Arm.

+Stalwart National Wildlife Area is entirely within the RM.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the RM of Big Arm No. 251 had a population of 184 living in 80 of its 118 total private dwellings, a change of from its 2016 population of 191.
 With a land area of 689.35 km2, it had a population density of in 2021.